ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 If you have any problem launching PyMAPDL, see :ref:`debugging_launch_mapdl`.

-If you are connecting to an MAPDL docker image, the procedure is the same.
+If you are connecting to an MAPDL Docker image, the procedure is the same.
-Just make sure you specifying the mapped port instead of the internal docker image port.
+Just make sure that you specify the mapped port instead of the internal Docker image port.
-Visit :ref:`pymapdl_docker:` for more information.
+For more information, see :ref:`pymapdl_docker`.